|Apache | POI||

 Apache POI - Component Overview

-POIFS is the oldest and most stable part of the project.
+POIFS is the oldest and most stable part of POI.
 It is our port of the OLE 2 Compound Document Format to pure Java.
 It supports both read and write functionality.
-All of our components ultimately rely on it by definition.
+All of our components for the binary (non-XML) Microsoft Office formats ultimately rely on it by definition.
 Please see the POIFS project page for more information.

 HWPF is our port of the Microsoft Word 97 (-2003) file format to pure Java.
 It supports read, and limited write capabilities.
 It also provides simple text extraction support for the older Word 6 and Word 95 formats.
 Please see the HWPF project page for more information.
 This component remains in early stages of development.
 It can already read and write simple files.

 We are also working on the XWPF for the WordprocessingML (2007+) format from the OOXML specification.
 This provides read and write support for simpler files, along with text extraction capabilities.

 HSLF and XSLF for PowerPoint Documents#

 HSLF is our port of the Microsoft PowerPoint 97(-2003) file format to pure Java.
 It supports read and write capabilities.
 Please see the HSLF project page for more information.

 We are also working on the XSLF for the PresentationML (2007+) format from the OOXML specification.